current exhibitions | upcoming exhibitions | past exhibitions

 15mm phosphor coated glass tubing, argon gas, mercury, HT cable, power supply, ESP8266 module, C++ code.

-SOHO20’s exhibitions are generously supported by the Lagunitas Brewing Company.
+SOHO20’s exhibitions are generously supported by the Lagunitas Brewing Company, and the New York Department of Cultural Affairs.